 8. Have you recently had a baby?Problem:

-If you've recently given birth, or you have a young baby, your sex drive might have gone downhill.
+If you've recently given birth, have a young baby or have suffered a traumatic birthing experience like a stillbirth or miscarriage, your sex drive might have gone downhill.

 This could be because your hormones are still all over the place or if you've been suffering from post-natal depression it could just be the fact that you now look at sex in a completely different way.